amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 stand upright as if on two legs.”
 And Odradek not only stands, he is “extraor- dinarily nimble”:

-He lurks by turns in the garret, the stairway, the lobbies, the entrance hall.
-Often for months on end he is not to be seen; then he has presumably moved into other houses; but he always comes faithfully back to our house again.
-Many a time when you go out of the door and he happens just to be leaning directly beneath you against the banisters you feel inclined to speak to him, Of course, you put no difficult questions to him, you treat him— he is so diminutive that you cannot help it—rather like a child.
-“Well, what’s your name?” you ask him, “Odradek,” he says.
+> *He lurks by turns in the garret, the stairway, the lobbies, the entrance hall.
+Often for
+> months on end he is not to be seen; then he has presumably moved into other houses; but
+> he always comes faithfully back to our house again.
+Many a time when you go out of the
+> door and he happens just to be leaning directly beneath you against the banisters you feel
+> inclined to speak to him, Of course, you put no difficult questions to him, you treat him—
+> he is so diminutive that you cannot help it—rather like a child.
+“Well, what’s your name?”
+> you ask him, “Odradek,” he says.
 “And where do you live?”
-“No fixed abode,” he says and laughs; but it is only the kind of laughter that has no lungs behind it.
-It sounds rather like the rustling of fallen leaves.
+“No fixed abode,” he says
+> and laughs; but it is only the kind of laughter that has no lungs behind it.
+It sounds rather
+> like the rustling of fallen leaves.
 And that is usually the end of the conversation.
+Even
-Even these answers are not always forthcoming; often he stays mute for a long time, as wooden as his appearance.!
+> these answers are not always forthcoming; often he stays mute for a long time, as wooden
+> as his appearance.*

 ***Bennett / STEPS TOWARD AN ECOLOGY OF MATTER Page 353***